Peterhague/CI_MS1_De-Jong-Read/README.md

 to each of the classes as necessary.
 I did this because the designs were different enough that this was quicker than writing media queries (e.g. the name of the staff member is in a different row depending on the screen size).</p>

 <p>The slanted boxes on this page were achieved via transform:skew CSS rules, and chosen to add variety and visual dynamism to the website.</p>

+<p>I chose the black, slightly opaque background, for consistency with the overall design philosophy mentioned above.</p>

 <p>The page is fully responsive on mobile and tablet screen sizes.</p>